NVE/TuLiPa/README.md

 2. Models for valuating storage capacity (e.g. medium- or short-term stochastic hydropower scheduling of individual watercourses based on prices from 1)
 3. Market clearing model (e.g. deterministic bid optimization, with part of the bids from 2)

-This is just one example of an algorithm we can build with TLP as building blocks.
+This is just one example of an algorithm we can build with TULIPA as building blocks.

-### Modular TLP:
+### Modular TULIPA:
 The above-mentioned algorithm will have a lot of LP-problems, so we want a general framework for building, updating and solving the LP-problems.
-A modular system gives users the flexibility to add model components with new functionality, without having to adapt the existing code that builds, updates and solves the LP-problems.
+A modular system gives users the flexibility to add model objects with new functionality, without having to adapt the existing code that builds, updates and solves the LP-problems.
 For the general framework we define abstract datatypes and generic functions that describe how the system works.

 #### Time-series data:
 The framework is built around time-series data.
 References to the time-series data are stored in the model objects and are used to update the LP-problem wrt the chosen horizon, model year and weather scenario.
-This gives flexibility to run the model with the desired temporal resolution without having to adapt the dataset.
+This gives flexibility to run the model with the desired temporal resolution without having to adapt the dataset each time.

 #### Solvers:
 The general framework supports connecting to the desired optimization framework or solver.
 We have built one problem structure that connects to the JuMP framework and one that connects directly to the HiGHS package.